Why Upgrading Technology in Businesses Matters Now More Than Ever

 The COVID-19 pandemic forced many organizations to rapidly implement the policies and technology necessary to support a remote working environment.
 Even though the vaccine rollout has made it possible for people to return to the physical office, not every company is rushing to bring everyone back.
 According to a survey of enterprise CEOs, 68 percent of large organizations are planning to downsize their office footprint and keep at least some portion of their workforce remote.

-Both arrangements will present a number of challenges, both from a technology and policy standpoint.
-In order to create a successful hybrid workplace, companies must continue to make investments in the collaborative technology that makes remote work possible.
-In addition to managing the myriad security challenges posed by remote employees, they also need to rethink how to structure workflows and make essential applications available.
-Developers can support the transition by focusing their efforts on building robust web applications that can be accessed anywhere, regardless of device or operating system.
+Both arrangements will present a number of challenges from a technology and a policy standpoint.
+In order to create a successful hybrid workplace, companies must continue to make investments in the digital document management technologies that make remote work possible.
+In addition to managing the myriad security challenges posed by remote employees, they also need to rethink how to handle documents now that passing paper for processing is not as simple as walking that paper document down the hall.
+Developers can support the transition by focusing their efforts on building robust applications that can be accessed anywhere and can handle the viewing and processing of digitized documents.

 Shifting Customer Expectations

 Another major change coming out of the pandemic is the extent to which customers now expect brands to offer a better digital experience with their services.
-Not only did people use more digital services throughout 2020, but their expectations about how those services should respond to their needs also underwent a significant change.
+Not only do people use more digital services, but their expectations about how those services should respond to their needs also underwent a significant change.
 They expect services to be faster and less complicated, and their tolerance for experiences that fall short of those expectations will be lower than ever in the years to come.

 Developers are also under pressure to design innovative applications that can transform business processes and help companies get an edge over their competitors.
-Sophisticated features powered by machine learning and big data can provide valuable business intelligence and automate low value tasks to boost productivity.
-In order to focus on those capabilities, developers will increasingly rely on third-party SDK and API solutions to deliver core functionality like viewing, conversion, annotation, and compression.
+Sophisticated features powered by machine learning and big data can provide valuable business intelligence and automate low-value tasks to boost productivity.
+To focus on those capabilities, developers will increasingly rely on third-party SDK and API solutions to deliver core functionality like viewing, conversion, annotation, and compression.
 By relying on proven, ready-made solutions, they can dedicate more time and resources to innovation.

 Rethinking Document Lifecycle Technology